 In dynamics mode, the GLORIA instrument sacrifices spectral resolution for a better spatial sampling.
 Additionally, it pans horizontally in between measurements to cover the same target volume from multiple angles.
 One measurement takes around 1.5 seconds which corresponds to a spatial sampling of around 300 meters, depending on aircraft velocity.
+For illustration see the video below:

 This operational mode is particularly suited for the investigation of dynamic processes, such as stratosphere-troposphere exchange.
 The principal retrieval targets are temperature, O3, HNO3, CFC-11, CFC-12 and H2O.